Cypress vs Selenium

 Key Advantages of testRigor

 testRigor’s next-gen engine adds some unique advantages to its use:

-- You can test and retest all the functionalities in less than 15 minutes with its parallelization feature.
+- You can test and retest all the functionalities in less than 30 minutes with the parallelization feature.

 - You can run your test cases written in plain English.
 Instead of writing test cases in a programming language, you only need to use English commands to test your application with testRigor.

-- You can typically write tests 15 times faster than with Selenium, which means achieving desired test coverage has never been so easy.
+- You can typically author your automated tests 15 times faster than with Selenium.
+Achieving desired test coverage has never been so easy!

 - Tests are extremely stable and reliable, which allows for a smooth integration into the CI/CD pipeline.

 Key Disadvantages of testRigor